Philippines

 preview

-MANILA – The passage of the Magna Carta for Filipino Seafarers, along with its recently-signed Implementing Rules and Regulations (IRR), marks a major milestone in addressing long-standing issues in the maritime industry.
+MANILA – The passage of the Magna Carta for Filipino Seafarers, along with its recently signed Implementing Rules and Regulations (IRR), marks a major milestone in addressing long-standing issues in the maritime industry.

-During a forum on the ‘Magna Carta Law and IRR’ organized by the Association of Licensed Manning Agencies (ALMA) Maritime Group, Congressman Ron Salo recognized the crucial role maritime stakeholders played in advocating for the legislation.
-He stressed that the law was designed to protect the rights and welfare of seafarers while aligning with international standards such as the Maritime Labour Convention (MLC) 2006.
+During a forum on the Magna Carta Law and IRR organized by ALMA (Association of Licensed Manning Agencies), Rep. Ron Salo recognized the crucial role maritime stakeholders played in advocating for the legislation.
+He stressed that the law is designed to protect the rights and welfare of seafarers while ensuring alignment with international standards such as the Maritime Labour Convention (MLC) 2006.

-Salo, often referred to as the Father of the Magna Carta for Filipino Seafarers, previously chaired the Committee on Overseas Workers Affairs and was instrumental in pushing for the law in the House of Representatives.
+Salo, who previously chaired the Committee on Overseas Workers Affairs, was instrumental in pushing for the law in the House of Representatives.

 The Magna Carta includes strict measures against ambulance chasing, a long-standing issue unique to the Philippines that has drawn criticism from global shipowners and impacted the employability of Filipino seafarers since the early 2000s.